 git config --global user.email "firstname.lastname@example.org"

-Next we’ll verify the configuration changes by viewing the .gitconfig.
+Verify the configuration changes by running the following command.

 git config --list

 This quick tutorial helps you install and configure Git on Fedora 22.
 Much more can be done but knowing the basics gets you started.